mattermost/docs/source/developer/localization-process.rst

 - 100% of translation verified by someone deeply knowledgeable in target language.
 - No translation may be out-of-date due to changes to English-language text since the last translation and review cycle.
 - Language must have at least one official reviewer who maintains the language with updated strings imported to the `Translation Server <http://translate.mattermost.com>`_ over time.
-- Language must have been in use for **at least 3 full release cycles** where end users in target language can share feedback and corrections.
+- Language must have been in use for **at least 2 full release cycles** where end users in target language can share feedback and corrections.
-    - If the language has at least two active reviewers, promotion may be considered after 2 full release cycles.

 Language option is listed as an option in **Account Settings > Display > Language**.